Microsoft Interview Question Software Engineer / Developers

 of 0 votes

-Why would it be correct?
-You haven't given a good rationale as to why it would be.
+You haven't given a good rationale as to why it would be correct.
 Just because the most frequent elements are near the top, doesn't mean they're arranged in the most optimal way, or if they are, you should give a proof or at least an argument.
 I think that, generally speaking, when you post a solution to a non-trivial problem, the burden is on you to show that the solution is correct.

 Try comparing your results with the results of the DP approach, whose optimality is easy to see and prove.
 You'll probably find cases where your trees are suboptimal.